pattonsgirl/CEG3120/Projects/Project5/README.md

 2. In Pilot, paste the link to your project folder.

-## Extra Credit - DIY
+## Extra Credit - By Proxy

 Worth 10%

-Pick a project of yours or that you are interested in, and create a docker container of your project.

-- Database
-- Java program
-- php site
-- something else?

-Document and include:

-- Dockerfile that builds your project and environment
-- Image with your project (link from DockerHub) / `docker pull` command
-- Instructions to run container from image
+Create a file, `ExtraCredit.md` in your project repository.

+You now have a whole workflow, assuming an instance with a public IP (and Elastic IP).
+Revisit your load balancing project (project 4) and create a continuous deployment workflow for your backend hosts.

+Document your continuous deployment solution for your load balancer in `ExtraCredit.md`.